Schelog provides special predicates for probing logic variables, without risking their getting bound.

 (%melt-new F S)

-is similar to %melt
+is similar to %melt,

-is made, the unbound variables in
+except that when S is made, the unbound variables in

-are replaced by brand-new unbound variables.
+F are replaced by brand-new unbound variables.

 The goal